freealise/freealise/README.md

 [Website repo](https://www.github.com/freealise/freealise.github.io/) |
 [My gists](https://gist.github.com/freealise/)
-**I'm not a sellout so am going away from Github to an standalone Git server (because it's supposed to be decentralized, no?)**
+*I'm not a sellout so am going away from Github to a standalone Git server (because it's supposed to be decentralized, no?)*

 *Add **-ai** to Google search queries to remove the summary.*